 Multipurpose seminar rooms include the Philmore Colburn II Intellectual Property Room, the First American Title Insurance Real Estate Room, the Pellegrini, Seeley, Ryan & Blakesley, P.C.
 Seminar Room, Suzanna Austine Norbeck Mediation & Alternative Dispute Resolution Room, the Mark E. Salomone L'84 Study Rooms, and the Computer Learning Classroom.

 A Library Without Walls

 The Library provides seamless access to its holdings.
-Under an experimental system, patrons are able to take most library holdings out of the Library proper and into any part of the Blake Law Center such as the Court Café, student lounge areas, classrooms, or faculty offices without officially checking them out of the library.
+Patrons are able to take most library holdings out of the Library proper and into any part of the Blake Law Center such as the Court Café, student lounge areas, classrooms, or faculty offices without officially checking them out of the library.
 Materials to be taken out of the building must still be checked out.
-Western New England University School of Law is one of only a few schools in the country to try this cutting edge approach to access

 J. Gerard Pellegrini Moot Court Room

 The J. Gerard Pellegrini Moot Court Room, which was renovated in 2008, incorporates the latest in court room technology to give our students a second-to-none educational experience.
 The Moot Court Room features a large screen projection facility to display images to the court; audio and video production, transmission, and recording equipment; high definition cameras to record sessions in the court room for student’s and professor’s review; and media consoles for professors to display teaching materials.